Linguistic-Data-Science-Lab/Kiss_et_al_21_word-order-constraints-on-event-internal-modifiers/Experiment_1_LS_Anaphoricity/Analysis/KBP_Exp1_Anaphoricity_Analysis.md

 #### Introduction

 This document describes the necessary analysis of Experiment 1 (LS) for event-internal modifiers (second stage).
-We include a model with and without interaction.
-As can be seen below, the difference between the two models in terms of fit is just above 0.05.
+We have chosen a model with a rather complex random structure, which however, similar to the model for the forced choice study on thematic integration, reveals differences in by-subject variability.

 #### Read in data set